xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-docker.md

 ### Upload in the local workspace

 1. Put your CI/CD project folder in this directory: `Users/Your_user_name/.jenkins/workspace`.
 Copy your project folder name.
-2. In Jenkins Dashboard, go to **New Item** and create a **Freestyle project**.
+2. In the Jenkins Dashboard, go to **New Item** and create a **Freestyle project**.
 Name your project the same name as your project folder in your local Jenkins workspace.

 ## Build your project